 Using A Thermal Video Camera for Perimeter Security

 Recent developments in thermal video camera processing take perimeter security to a whole new level with unparalleled video analytic accuracy and clearer thermal images at costs that bring these capabilities to affordable prices.
 New generations of thermal cameras use very powerful on-board image processing to exaggerate small differences between the temperature of an intruder and the background, providing very detailed detailed information for making accurate video content analysis with much fewer nuisances.

-Long-Range Thermal Video Cameras Impact on Cost
+Long-Range Thermal Video Cameras Reduce Cost

 Another advantage common to thermal cameras is the impressive detection range and area coverage.
 Some thermal video systems can detect intruders at distances that can exceed 500 meters, which yields a direct economic benefit: Fewer cameras are needed to protect large outdoor areas, with a big decrease in infrastructure and installation expense.
 In fact, cost advantages now make it possible to introduce the highest levels of thermal video analytics to a whole new range of commercial perimeter security applications.